About HSDR’s Foster Program

 • Must have time to care for foster animals.

-• Must have access to reliable transportation.
+• Must have reliable transportation.

 • Must abide by the foster agreement signed upon joining the program.

-• All Fosters must attend an orientation session.
+• Must attend an orientation session.

 Foster Job Descriptions